MBS9/substr/README.md

 ### The cosine similarity

-Once the similar substrings have been identified, the algorithm applies the the below algorithm to substrings that are between (sandwiched) by the matched substrings.
+Once the similar substrings have been identified, the algorithm applies the below algorithm to substrings that are between (sandwiched) by the matched substrings.

-So that is, the algorithm will have an apply the below algorithm to an array of string pairs.
+So that is, the algorithm will apply the below algorithm to an array of string pairs.
 These pairs contain the sandwiched substrings from both text A and B. If there is a match (we will denote this match as M1) and another match (which we will denote as M2), the algorithm would extract the substring sandwiched by M1 and M3 from both text A and B.

 For each of these sandwiched pairs, it will find the set of all characters that appear in the pair.